 - Solid-state drives (SSD)

 HDDs are the old-school way to store massive amounts of data.
-They may have the ability to store larger amounts of data, but because they are a physical storage disc with mechanically moving parts, they are often slower and crash more frequently.
+They may be able to store larger amounts of data, but because they are physical storage discs with mechanically moving parts, they are often slower and crash more frequently.

-SSDs are favored by the best web host companies.
+The best web host companies favor SSDs.
 They are the modern way to store data.
 SSDs have no moving parts and are therefore faster than HDDs.
 They tend to have less storage capacity, but their reliability and quick speed mean most web hosting servers will eventually switch to SSDs.

 Website Builder Features